White House working to make Pfizer's Covid-19 antiviral pill more 'widely available' - KESQ

 He laid out some of the consequences should Congress fail to pass additional funding.

-The US will run out of money for Paxlovid “reasonably soon,” Jha said, warning, “We actually aren’t even going to be able to pay our bills for what we’ve already entered into a contract with Pfizer for, so that’s going to be a problem.”
+The US will run out of money for Paxlovid “reasonably soon,” he said, warning, “we actually aren’t even going to be able to pay our bills for what we’ve already entered into a contract with Pfizer for, so that’s going to be a problem.”

-And a lack of funding will impact US access to new Covid treatments, he said.
+And a lack of funding will affect US access to new Covid treatments, he said.

 “We will not only not be first in line, we’ll probably be last in line in getting those,” Jha warned.